-Use AccessStudio to modify information for authentication service groups and authentication service group links.
+Use AccessStudio to modify information for authentication service group links.

 - 1. Access the Authentication Service Group Links function, and select the authentication service group link list item from the Data type pane. - 2.
 Modify the information in the Form Editor tab.